nickihastings/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on Monday, 29th January, 2018

 ## Log
+### R1D9
+Slightly distracted by the Falcon Heavy Rocket launch tonight, but managed to get some coding in.
+Worked out a javascript function to get the geolocation properties from the browser, store them and then text the longitude and latitude readings in the console.
+Success.
+Here is the gist of the little function: https://gist.github.com/nickihastings/58d15a5790c0cc142479a76c9525758c

 ### R1D8
 Decided to add a fade in transition to the background colour change of the quote machine as it's something I've not played with before.
 CSS3 makes it easy.